 Specify photo size in pixels

-Use the table below to chose required photo size centimeters or inches.
+Use the table below to choose the required photo size, centimeters or inches.

-Click the Start button to resize you images in CM or Inches.
+Click the Start button to resize your images in CM or Inches.

-You should understand that you don’t want to simply resize the image because that will keep the same number of pixels without changing the actual size.
-What you want the software to do is to resample it to reduce or increase the number of pixels.
-You need the right tool if you want to resample your photo without losing quality.
+You should understand that you don’t want to resize the image because that will keep the same number of pixels without changing the actual size.
+You want the Image Resizer CM software to resample it to reduce or increase the number of pixels.
+It would help to have the right tool to resample your photo without losing quality.

 Another concept worth mentioning is the difference between lossless and lossy formats.
-To save space, certain file formats, such as the popular JPG, average out some pixels.
+Specific file formats like the popular JPG average some pixels to save space.
 We recommend saving all files using the lossless TIFF format until you need to pack them up for email or uploading.
 And, if you resave a JPEG file repeatedly, you will be throwing away more and more image data each time, and as a result, the image will continue to degrade further and further.
 As you may know, JPEG is truly a one-time-use format.

 Image resizing made easy

-Image resizing can be done in terms of target pixels or proportionally (%).
-Many standard sizes, such as screen size or email size, are predefined in Batch Picture Resizer for the easiness of use.
-It is also possible to specify the resulting width or height so that all images are adjusted equally.
+Image resizing in cm can be done in terms of target pixels or proportionally (%).
+Many standard sizes, such as screen or email, are predefined in Batch Picture Resizer for easy use.
+Specifying the resulting width or height is also possible so that all images are adjusted equally.
 You can also use the program as a photo resizer in cm software and resize your photos to a particular size in centimeters.

-If the images need to be cropped rather than resized, Batch Picture Resizer can process pictures intelligently to reduce the chance of cutting off somebody's face by automatic cropping.
+If the images need to be cropped rather than resized, Batch Image Resizer in CM can process pictures intelligently to reduce the chance of cutting off somebody's face by automatic cropping.

-It is possible to skip skip images that are smaller than the target dimensions to avoid enlarging them.
+Skipping images smaller than the target dimensions is possible to avoid enlarging them.

 Accelerate uploading images to Facebook

 Slow uploads can be the result of a slow internet connection.
-Typically your upload speed is around 10 times slower than your download speed.
-Both are regulated by your Internet Service Provider.
+Typically your upload speed is around ten times slower than your download speed.
+Your Internet Service Provider regulates both.

-The secret to accelerating the upload of your photos to Facebook or Instagram is to convert your images to standard quality and avoid using the high-resolution files saved from your camera, which takes 10 times longer.
-You should use Batch Photo Resizer instead.
+The secret to accelerating the upload of your photos to Facebook or Instagram is to convert your images to standard quality and avoid using the high-resolution files saved from your camera, which takes ten times longer.
+It would help if you used Image Resizer in CM instead.

 Label images with a watermark

-With Batch Picture Resizer, you can add text at a fixed position relative to one of the corners or the center of the image.
+With Batch Picture Resizer, you can add text at a fixed position relative to one of the image's corners or center.
 This watermark text can be added to all images in a group.
 You can even apply it to every photo file in the same folder.

 You can also use an image, such as a logo.
-The image can be added at a specified transparency level in the same location of each photo.
+The image can be added at a specified transparency level in the same location as each photo.

-It is not uncommon that images need to be converted to different formats from the one they were created in.
+It is not uncommon for images to be converted to different formats from the one they were created in.
 The reason can be that some proprietary formats cannot be opened in software from other companies.
 Often uploading images can also impose limitations on the formats used.
-Also, keep in mind that some formats can become outdated in the future, so you will not be able to open and view images anymore.
-So you should save your backups in a popular and lossless format such as TIFF.
+Also, remember that some formats can become outdated in the future, so you cannot open and view images anymore.
+You should save your backups in a popular, lossless format like TIFF.

-Advanced users may also want to adjust the compression for JPEG and some other formats.
-The Batch Picture Resizer software can convert between 8 different formats, adjusting the DPI resolution and the JPEG compression rate as required.
+Advanced users may also want to adjust the compression for JPEG and other formats.
+The SoftOrbits Image Resizer in MM and CM can convert between 8 different formats, adjusting the DPI resolution and the JPEG compression rate as required.
 RAW images (CRW, CR2, NEF, PEF, RAF, RAW, DNG, MNG, etc.) are also supported.

 Correct photo rotation

-Another reason you may need to rotate a whole batch of photos is that the way a particular image should be oriented is flagged in the EXIF meta-data that was saved in the image file at the time the photo was taken.
+Another reason you may need to rotate a whole batch of photos is that the way a particular image should be oriented is flagged in the EXIF meta-data saved in the image file when the photo was taken.

-So for example, if you take a photo in portrait mode, the app displaying or printing the photo would need to have the capability to read and utilize the EXIF information.
+So, if you take a photo in portrait mode, the app displaying or printing the photo would need to be able to read and utilize the EXIF information.
 If that is not the case, the originals need to be rotated.

-Batch Picture Resizer can examine the EXIF information and only rotate the required images.
-By selecting the Auto Rotate option, the selected files will be processed but only those taken with a camera in portrait mode will be rotated.
+Software to Resize mage in CM can examine the EXIF information and only rotate the required images.
+The selected files will be processed by selecting the Auto Rotate option, but only those taken with a camera in portrait mode will be rotated.

-Sometimes you might need to resize photos in a particular size and here an image resizer in cm software comes in handy, such as Batch Picture Resizer.
-You can specify the size in cm and receive the exact photos you need.
+Sometimes you might need to resize photos in CM to a particular size, and here, an image resizer in cm software comes in handy, such as Batch Picture Resizer.
+You can specify the size in centimeters or inches and receive the needed photos.